 Please note: for the Fellow Updater App to work, your Wireless must be turned on.

-Attempt to reconnect the kettle
+Attempt to Reconnect the Kettle

 1. Stay close by while you attempt to connect